How to farm BGT: A Road to Greener Pastures

 How to earn BGT

 Remember, BGT cannot be bought and isn’t transferable.
-The only way to earn BGT is by providing liquidity and then staking the LP token into a whitelisted gauge.
-In Berachain, a gauge refers to a smart contract that lets users stake a specific asset to earn BGT rewards.
-The amount of BGT rewards a user earns from gauges is a function of:
+The only way to earn BGT is by providing liquidity and then staking the LP token into a whitelisted reward vault (previously referred to as gauges).
+In Berachain, a reward vault refers to a smart contract that lets users stake a specific asset to earn BGT rewards.
+The amount of BGT rewards a user earns from reward vaults is a function of:

-1. The user's share of total assets staked in the gauge
+1. The user's share of total assets staked in the reward vault

-2. The amount of BGT rewards emitted to the gauge (we’ll cover this in the next section)
+2. The amount of BGT rewards emitted to the reward vault (we’ll cover this in the next section)

-Anyone can create a proposal to add a new gauge and protocols/developers exercise creativity in how the end-user acquires a given staking token.
-A good way to determine where to provide liquidity is to work backward from the list of gauges: https://bartio.station.berachain.com/gauge.
+Anyone can create a proposal to add a new reward vault and protocols/developers exercise creativity in how the end-user acquires a given staking token.
+A good way to determine where to provide liquidity is to work backward from the list of reward vaults: https://bartio.station.berachain.com/gauge.

-Right now, we see three gauges, aka three ways for users to earn BGT.
-These default gauges (vaults) are from Berachain’s native dapps built into the chain, and new gauges will be added over time.
-By LP’ing into the HONEY-WBERA pool on BEX, borrowing HONEY on Bend, depositing HONEY into the Berps vault, and staking the representative token into their respective gauges.
-This list will constantly change as new gauges are added via the gauge whitelisting process conducted via BGT governance.
-Developers or protocols can submit a proposal to create a new gauge for a specific asset.
-If the proposal passes, the new gauge is created and added to the list of approved gauges.
+Right now, we see three vaults, aka three ways for users to earn BGT.
+These default vaults are from Berachain’s native dapps built into the chain, and new vaults will be added over time.
+By LP’ing into the HONEY-WBERA pool on BEX, borrowing HONEY on Bend, depositing HONEY into the Berps vault, and staking the representative token into their respective reward vaults.
+This list will constantly change as new reward vaults are added via the whitelisting process conducted via BGT governance.
+Developers or protocols can submit a proposal to create a new reward vault for a specific asset.
+If the proposal passes, the new reward vault is created and added to the approved list.

-Let’s walk through an example of how a user would provide liquidity and stake using the WBERA-HONEY pool gauge.
-Now that a user knows this gauge is eligible, they must go to that specific app to provide liquidity and receive the LP token.
+Let’s walk through an example of how a user would provide liquidity and stake using the WBERA-HONEY pool vault.
+Now that a user knows this vault is eligible, they must go to that specific app to provide liquidity and receive the LP token.

 In BEX, I can see that this pool currently receives a BGT APY of 48.34k%.
 Once a user adds liquidity, they’ll automatically receive an LP token that proves they provided liquidity to this specific pool.
 You’ll only actually start earning BGT once you stake the LP token.
-To stake this LP token, head back to the gauge section in the BGT station.
-Once a user clicks on the WBERA-HONEY gauge, they’ll see an option to deposit the LP token.
+To stake this LP token, head back to the reward vault section in the BGT station.
+Once a user clicks on WBERA-HONEY, they’ll see an option to deposit the LP token.

 Once users deposit their LP token, they’ll start earning BGT rewards, which they can claim anytime!
 Users repeat this process with Bend and Berps.
 The only difference is that in Bend, the step of staking the LP token is done for the user automatically.
 Once users earn BGT, they can claim it and delegate it to a validator.
 Keep this in mind as we move on to the next step in the flywheel.